 Is a portable humidifier the same as a console model?
 Not exactly.
 While both types of humidifiers are considered portable, since console units usually have wheels, the ones that are generally considered portable are small (you can carry them), while console models are too bulky to handle.
 There are also other differences in function.

-So a small unit gives you more choice than a console style.
+Portable humidifiers have either an evaporative or ultrasonic type of humidification system and come in cool or warm mist models.
+So a small unit gives you more choice than a console-style.
 A console humidifier is much larger and often resembles a piece of furniture.
 Most are evaporative and since they have a larger water capacity, they require refilling less often than a smaller model.

 How to Choose